jnbli/Email-Draft-Duplicator/README.md

 - [X] Change number inputs to dropdown inputs, with each numerical choice a dropdown item.
 - [X] Home card allows user to select number of duplicates to make for multiple drafts.
 - [X] Success card reflects duplication of multiple drafts.
-- [X] Add footer with a button that allows the user to refresh the add-on.
+- [X] Add footer with a button that allows the user to refresh the card on certain cards.
 - [ ] Add notifications.
+- [ ] Have Home Card list draft selection and duplication frequency for one draft at a time instead of list  for all drafts.

 ### Performance Improvement(s) and Optimization(s)
 - [X] Implement maximum allowed number of duplicates for a draft to minimize the amount of time it takes to create the duplicates.